NASA Returning To The Moon With Mega Rocket Launch - UrduPoint

 NASA Returning To The Moon With Mega Rocket Launch

-Cape Canaveral, (UrduPoint / Pakistan Point News - 15th Nov, 2022 ) :Third time's the charm?
-After two failed attempts, NASA plans to launch its new mega Moon rocket early Wednesday from Florida, less than a week after the massive machine withstood a hurricane.
+Cape Canaveral, (UrduPoint / Pakistan Point News - 16th Nov, 2022 ) :Third time's the charm?
+After two failed attempts, NASA was readying to launch its new mega Moon rocket early Wednesday from Florida, less than a week after the massive machine withstood a hurricane.

 "Our time is coming.
 And we hope that that is on Wednesday," said Mike Sarafin, the manager of the much-delayed Artemis 1 mission, at NASA headquarters.

+The weather promises to be favorable, with an 80 percent chance of launch during a two hour window that begins at 1:04 am local time (0604 GMT).

+As expected, Charlie Blackwell-Thompson, NASA's first female launch director, gave her go-ahead on Tuesday afternoon to begin fueling operations.

-The Artemis 1 mission, a test flight without astronauts, represents the first step in the US space agency's plan to build a lasting presence on the Moon, and taking lessons from there to prepare for a future voyage to Mars.
+The Artemis 1 mission, a test flight without astronauts, represents the first step in the US space agency's plan to build a lasting presence on the Moon, and take lessons from there to prepare for a future voyage to Mars in the 2030s.

 Named after the sister of Apollo in Greek mythology, the new space program comes 50 years after humans last set foot on lunar soil.

-The first launch of the Space Launch System rocket, the most powerful ever designed by NASA, is set for Wednesday at 1:04 am local time (0604 GMT), with a possible launch window of two hours.
+It will be the first launch of the 32-story tall Space Launch System rocket, the most powerful ever designed by NASA.

 Countdown has already begun at the storied Kennedy Space Center, where the orange and white behemoth awaits its maiden flight.